This post may contain affiliate links. Read the full disclosure here.

 I say ‘in general’ because the hardiness of the plant has a big impact.
 Aglaonema and Calathea fit into the same broad niche (chilling on the rainforest floor) so have broadly the same requirements.

-As we all know, Calathea will complain more when they don’t get those requirements.
+But as we all know, Calathea will complain more when they don’t get those requirements.

-BUT it does mean that we can get hardy plants to THRIVE if we treat them like their finicky counterparts that have similar requirements.
+It does mean that we can get hardy plants to THRIVE if we treat them like their finicky counterparts that have similar requirements.

 Some pots absorb water, meaning the plants need to be watered more often